-Smith Engineering Employee, Lenny Klosinski, Accessing Damage to Smith Customer, Medtronic, in Puerto Rico.
+Smith Engineering Employee, Lenny Klosinski, Assessing Damage to Smith Customer, Medtronic, in Puerto Rico.

 Lenny Klosinski, Service Technician, spent numerous hours in hurricane struck Puerto Rico assessing damage for our long-time customer, Medtronic.
 His mission to find out our customer’s needs to enable them to resume operations in the quickest manor possible after Hurricane Maria did her damage on September 20th.